undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Stay in the historic centre — the small old-town hotels and pensions get you within walking distance of the castle, the wine cellars and the Jewish quarter.
-The Hotel Tanzberg (in a restored Renaissance house, 14 rooms; verify currency) and the Hotel Templ (also a restored historic building) are the central destination addresses.
+Sleep in the historic centre, within walking distance of the castle, the wine cellars and the Jewish quarter.
+The Hotel Tanzberg, 14 rooms in a restored Renaissance house (verify currency), and the Hotel Templ, another restored historic building, are the central picks.
 The Pension Baltazar and the smaller B&Bs around the main square (Náměstí) carry the mid-range.
-For a more rural base, the wine villages of Pavlov, Klentnice, Dolní Věstonice, and Bavory at the foot of the Pálava hills have agri-tourism guesthouses and small Vinotéka pensions (verify currency).
-Avoid hotels at the border road crossings — they cater to truck-driver traffic, not to a slow-tourism overnight.
-For a longer trip, splitting two nights in Mikulov with two in Pavlov gives the best wine-trail coverage.
+Out at the foot of the Pálava hills, the wine villages of Pavlov, Klentnice, Dolní Věstonice and Bavory offer agri-tourism guesthouses and small Vinotéka pensions (verify currency).
+Give the hotels at the border road crossings a miss; their trade is truck drivers, not slow-tourism overnights.
+With more time, split two nights in Mikulov and two in Pavlov for the best wine-trail coverage.

 What to eat

-South Moravian food is the heaviest of the Czech regional cuisines — slow-cooked duck and pork, dumplings (knedlíky), wine-grower's cabbage (Vinařský zelňák), sweet pastries (koláče).
-Mikulov is the destination address for the wine itself: white Veltlínské zelené (Grüner Veltliner), Ryzlink rýnský (Rhine Riesling), Pálava (the local grape named after the hills), and the red Frankovka (Blaufränkisch).
-Restaurant U Tří pštrosů on the main square is the long-running town-centre destination (verify currency); the wine-cellar restaurant at the Hotel Tanzberg is the contemporary mid-range.
-The Mikulov Wine Trail (62 km) and the wider Vinařská stezka Pálava connect dozens of family cellars; book ahead at the AOP Mikulovská office for guided wine-cellar tours during harvest.
-The Pálava AOP cheese (an alpine-style hard cheese matured in the limestone caves) is the regional dairy export.
+South Moravia cooks the heaviest of the Czech regional cuisines: slow-cooked duck and pork, dumplings (knedlíky), wine-grower's cabbage (Vinařský zelňák), sweet pastries (koláče).
+The wine is the main event.
+Whites lead with Veltlínské zelené (Grüner Veltliner) and Ryzlink rýnský (Rhine Riesling), plus Pálava, the local grape named after the hills; the red is Frankovka (Blaufränkisch).
+On the main square, Restaurant U Tří pštrosů is the long-running town-centre standby (verify currency), and the wine-cellar restaurant at the Hotel Tanzberg covers the contemporary mid-range.
+The Mikulov Wine Trail (62 km) and the wider Vinařská stezka Pálava connect dozens of family cellars; during harvest, arrange guided wine-cellar tours in advance through the AOP Mikulovská office.
+The regional dairy export is the Pálava AOP cheese, an alpine-style hard cheese matured in the limestone caves.

 What to do

-Climb to Mikulov Castle for the Regional Museum — castle reconstructed after the 1719 fire, with collections on the Dietrichstein family, the wine economy and the Jewish community.
-Walk the historic square (founded late 16th century) with the Holy Trinity Column (1723-24) and the Renaissance burgher houses.
-Visit the Jewish quarter: the 16th-century synagogue (the only preserved Polish-type synagogue in Moravia, with exhibits on Rabbi Loew) and the 4,000-tomb Jewish cemetery.
-The Dietrichstein tomb (originally the Church of Saint Anne, built as a copy of the Holy House of Loreto in 1623-56) is the town's distinctive religious-architectural curiosity.
-The Pálava hills loop walks above the town include the Holý vrch (limestone summit, panoramic) and the Soutěska gorge.
+Climb to the castle, where the Regional Museum runs from the Dietrichstein family to the wine economy to the Jewish community.
+The historic square below, founded in the late 16th century, holds the Holy Trinity Column (1723-24) and its Renaissance burgher houses.
+In the Jewish quarter, the 16th-century synagogue, the only preserved Polish-type synagogue in Moravia, shows exhibits on Rabbi Loew; walk the 4,000-tomb cemetery afterwards.
+The Dietrichstein tomb, once the Church of Saint Anne, was built in 1623-56 as a copy of the Holy House of Loreto.
+Loop walks above the town take in the panoramic limestone summit of Holý vrch and the Soutěska gorge.
 Cycle or drive a section of the Mikulov Wine Trail with two or three cellar stops.
-The Dolní Věstonice Venus archaeological site (the 29,000-year-old fired-clay figurine, the oldest known ceramic figure in the world) is 10 km north — the original is in the Brno Anthropos pavilion, but the museum at Pavlov tells the story on site.
+And 10 km north, Dolní Věstonice yielded the 29,000-year-old fired-clay Venus, the oldest known ceramic figure in the world; the original is in the Brno Anthropos pavilion, but the museum at Pavlov tells the story on site.

 How to travel here